wf8/IB290/README.md

 *Introduction to probability, estimation, and inference:*
 * maximum likelihood
 * Bayesian estimation
+* MCMC

 ### September 13: Introduction to tree inference and Markov models

-*Introduction to the application of likelihood and Markov models to tree inference:*
+*Introduction to the application of Markov models to tree inference:*
 * substition models
-* MCMC
 * pruning algorithm
 * etc.